-3. FUND MANAGEMENT
+3. Fund Management

 District Project Outlay

 Central share State share

 Funds available to the District

-Funds earmarked for IEC activities
+- Funds earmarked for IEC activities

-(detailed break-up of activities with percentage of allocation per activity)
+(Detailed break-up of activities with percentage of allocation

+per activity)

+Funds already utilised

-Funds already utilized Balance Funds available
+Balance Funds available

 Guidance note: The behaviours to be promoted under the strategy are home based behaviours and require decision making at family level.
 Evidence from communication research shows that interpersonal communication and community mobilisation are the most effective approaches to influence home based behaviours.
-Hence the following percentage weightage is suggested for IEC budget utilizations.
+Hence the following percentage weightage is suggested for IEC budget utilisations.

-Medium Percentage of IEC budget Interpersonal Communication and community mobilisation (including all IPC print material and incentive for Front Line Workers selected for WASH) Up to 70% Outdoor media-(wall painting, hoarding) folk media Up to 15% Mass media- TV radio, print and digital media Up to 10% Monitoring and evaluation of IEC activities Evidence building for strategy re-planning 5%
+Medium Percentage of IEC budget Interpersonal communication and community mobilisation - Up to 60% (including all IPC print material and incentive and training for (Print ceiling 10%) Front Line Workers recruited for WASH) - (g , . , Outdoor media - (wall painting, hoarding) folk media - Up to 15% Mass media - TV radio, print and digital media Up to 15% (Print Ceiling 3%) Monitoring and evaluation of IEC activities - 5% Evidence building (research/KAP studies) for strategy re- planning - 5%